huchzi/getting-and-cleaning-data/README.md

 # getting-and-cleaning-data
 Repository for the course project for "Getting and Cleaning Data".

+This repo contains the following files:
+- result.txt: the tidy data set
+- run_analysis: the skript that creates the tidy data set from the raw data
+- CodeBook.md: the codebook describing the data and the variables

+## How to run the script "run_analysis.R"

+The skript does not assume that you have the raw data in your working directory.
+It will download and unzip the raw data automatically.
+Please comment these lines if you want to copy the raw data manually (downloading may take a while).

 ## How the script "run_analysis.R" works
 The script consists of four parts:
 - Download and unzip the raw data and read the tables into R